+Key Summary Workaround DLPX-83946 The Swagger UI does not work while a user is already logged into the Compliance Engine in another tab.
+Use an incognito window for the API client.

-Key Summary Workaround DLPX-87283 The Compliance Engine is unable to mask a large dataset present in Mainframe MVS storage.
-In the case of in-place jobs with large size datasets (i.e. more size than the configured system default size), users should manually create the dataset with the same name as the input dataset, with a .msk extension at the end.
-To resolve the issue, allocate the newly created dataset with more size than the input dataset before the job execution.
-DLPX-87707 In very rare cases, the Compliance Engine's storage can be filled with compliance job and inventory PDF reports.
-This issue might be encountered after generating hundreds of thousands of reports over multiple years.
-None DLPX-87852 Sorting the monitorJobsDBCompleted grid by the 'Status/Logs' column does not sort the rows that have non-conforming Setting the Nonconforming Data behavior to Mark Job as Failed in the UI or the application data with status- 'success'. setting- DefaultNonConformantDataH andling to FAIL would allow the sorting to work with success & failure records.
+should manually create the dataset using the same name as the input dataset, with a .msk extension at the end.
+Allocate the newly created dataset with more size than the input dataset before the job execution to resolve the issue.
+Sorting the monitorJobsDBCompleted grid by the 'Status/Logs' column does not sort the rows that have non-conforming data with the 'success' status.
+Setting the non-conforming data behavior to 'Mark Job as Failed' in the UI or using the application setting DefaultNonConformantDataHandling to FAIL would allow the sorting to work with success and failure records. grid by the 'Status/Logs' column does not sort the rows that have non-conforming